-Cable plug modules are connected as described in steps C-1 through C-6 for the particular type of system installation being used.
-Refer to Installation Drawing 103476 in Part V of this manual for physical location of cables and connectors.
+Cable plug modules should be connected as described in steps C-1 through C-6 for the particular type of system installation being used.
+Refer to Installation Drawing 106490 for physical location of cables and connectors.

 C-1.
-CABLE PLUG MODULE, P42
+CABLE PLUG MODULE P70

-This module always remains inserted into location 15 of the tape electronics chassis (S).
+This module always remains inserted into location 1S of the tape electronics chassis (S).

 C-2.
-CABLE PLUG MODULES, P43 - P44
+CABLE PLUG MODULES P43 - P44

 One P43 - P44 cable is always used between the Tape Control Unit Chassis (V) and the Tape Electronics Unit Chassis (S) respectively; P43 is inserted into location 24V of the V chassis, and P44 is inserted into location 3S of the S chassis.
-If an additional 9246A, 92461A, or 92462A unit is used from the same control unit, another P43 - P44 is used with P43 inserted into location 2S of chassis S of the first unit, and P44 is inserted into location 3S of chassis S of the second unit.
+If an additional Tape Electronics Unit is used from the same control unit, another P43 - P44 is used with P43 inserted into location 2S of the chassis S of the first unit, and P44 is inserted into location 3S of chassis S of the second unit.
 This procedure is followed for all additional units.

 C-3.
-CABLE PLUG MODULES, P40 - P41
+CABLE PLUG MODULES P40 - P41

-Cable plug module P41 is always inserted into location 25V of chassis V and P40 into location 11G of the SDS 910 or 920 Computer, or into 38X of the Y Buffer.
+Cable plug module P41 is always inserted into location 25V of chassis V and P40 into location 11G of the SDS 910 or 920 computer, or into 38X of the Y Buffer.

 C-4.
-TAPE TRANSPORT CONTROL CABLE, P3
+TAPE TRANSPORT CONTROL CABLE, P1-C, P5-C